 It is also important that customers are encouraged to improve development tools and methods, so that technical debt and poor code quality do not end up in version control and production.
 Among other things, this includes extensive automated testing of the code, as well as inspections involving the entire team, where the problem areas are genuinely highlighted.
 These measures can improve quality, reduce regression and speed up production, in other ways ultimately save mental resources, time and money.

 Human sustainability refers to the continuous, life-long development and well-being of the individual and lays the foundations for four other areas.
 Satisfied, committed and skilled employees enable the creation of technically sustainable and therefore cost-effective solutions in the long term.
 When individuals are competent and well-trained, they are well equipped to create technical solutions that enable the competitiveness of the customer companies, the surrounding society and the future of the environment.
 Social sustainability therefore refers to the social responsibility of software development and ecological sustainability focuses on minimising its climate impact.

 By paying special attention to these areas of sustainable software development, we can better ensure the success and high customer satisfaction of projects.

 In Finland, the software development sustainability

 Continuous, life-long development and well-being of the individual

-Long-term use of systems and opportunities to develop them in accordance with changing circumstances and requirements
+Long-term use of systems and ability to develop them in accordance with changing circumstances and requirements

 Long-term cost-effective solutions

-Corporate social responsibility for software development and IT solutions
+Corporate social responsibility for programme development and IT solutions

 Minimising environmental impacts through software development